Proper Solid Tonewood Care:

 • Finish and/or wood cracks

 Gradual changes in humidity and temperature will generally not harm a well-made professional handmade guitar or ukulele.
-At Pinol Guitars, we build and acclimate our custom handmade ukuleles and guitars in an environment of 49% relative humidity and a temperature of 75 degrees.
+At Pinol Guitars and ukuleles, we build and acclimate our custom handmade ukuleles and guitars in an environment of 49% relative humidity and a temperature of 75 degrees.
 It is VERY important to keep your custom professional ukulele or guitar pretty close to these ranges, you should have no problems at all.
 We will GUARANTEE 100 % that the solid wood instrument will keep its integrity for many years to come if you follow these important guidelines.

 The biggest danger caused by humidity and temperature is rapid or extreme changes.
 That’s because different parts of the guitar or ukulele shrink and expand at different rates.
 For example, if your local humidity drops very rapidly, the ukulele or guitar cannot acclimate itself uniformly, causing cracks or failure of glue joints in different portions of the ukulele or guitar as it tries to "cope" with the drying situation.
 The same is true, in reverse, with high humidity.